svasamse/pizza-shop/README.md

 ## Assumptions
 * The file should be in `UTF-8` format only
+* The program will be executed using Java 7 and over only
 * The items will be sorted based on the topping name
     * When there are more than one topping with the same name, then they will be ordered by the timestamp
 * The first line in the file will be considered as a header and will not be included for sorting